 Pivot #2: Shifting from a reliance on third-party content to becoming one of the largest producers of original programming

-Since so many companies fail to pivot at all, I think it is worth looking at what Netflix saw before each pivot and how it was able to execute so well both times.
+Because so many companies fail to pivot at all, I think it is worth looking at what Netflix saw before each pivot and how it was able to execute so well both times.
 This is easy to do thanks to a great interview of Netflix CEO and co-founder Reed Hastings, by Marc Andreessen of Andreessen Horowitz.
-Hastings takes the listener through their thought process at each inflection point, and I highly recommend
+Hastings takes the listener through their thought process at each inflection point, and I highly recommend listening to the interview.

 Here are my takeaways and thoughts on how to incorporate Netflix’s learnings into your business: